jchacana/java-bootcamp-working/stage3/README.md

   - Create a connection to a database.
 You can use MySQL, PostgreSQL or MSSqlServer
   - Add support for JUnit (write at least the tests specified in the review section)
   - Provide a way (up to you) to query all the transactions made on a specific day.
 You have to handle dates.
 HINT!: Use Java 8 Date API
-  - Migrate all your current screens to JSP and/or Servlet
+  - Migrate all your current screens to JSP and/or Servlet (up to you)

 Remember to still support previous requirements.
 We're evolving an application